sahwar/Bulogos/GovoritelBG-ss.md

 Characters-to-sounds per-language correspondence rulesets, NVDA/SpeechLab/etc.-like configs/settings, voice-qualities adjustable outputting audio settings, etc.

-_Syllables (syllable patterns (CVV, VCV, etc. (**[Bulgarian syllable patterns taken from my General Linguistics class at university and generously supplied by lecturer Assistant Boryan Yanev](https://twitter.com/ve4ernik/status/582996507776823296))** ) with all combinations of all corresponding language-specific phonemes - forming the syllable), diphones (~2 phones flowing together in connected speech), and (ext)IPA/X-SAMPA/Z-SAMPA phomenic/phonological phonemes (approximatly matched to lang-specific charset subset of Unicode UTF-8)_; plus whole-word and whole-phrase human pronunciation audio-files, and human pronunciation audio-files for punctuation characters (and their prosodic audio-filters effects?) and maybe the whole Unicode character set(?)...
+_Syllables (syllable patterns (CVV, VCV, etc. (**[Bulgarian syllable patterns taken from my General Linguistics class at university and generously supplied by my lecturer Assistant Boryan Yanev](https://twitter.com/ve4ernik/status/582996507776823296))** ) with all combinations of all corresponding language-specific phonemes - forming the syllable), diphones (~2 phones flowing together in connected speech), and (ext)IPA/X-SAMPA/Z-SAMPA phomenic/phonological phonemes (approximatly matched to lang-specific charset subset of Unicode UTF-8)_; plus whole-word and whole-phrase human pronunciation audio-files, and human pronunciation audio-files for punctuation characters (and their prosodic audio-filters effects?) and maybe the whole Unicode character set(?)...

 **AIMS/GOALS OF THIS APP:** This is all in order to produce SOMEWHAT better-sounding speech-synthesis results than those of entirely programmatically-generated speech-synthesis engines which sound too robotic.
 The whole app `$ govoritelbg-ss` is about SIMPLE, QUICK & DIRTY speech synthesis of texts (mostly in the contemporary Bulgarian language with with ~45 phonemes in its orthoepy standardized contemporary variant which is parallel to the standard contemporary (semi-)formal written Bulgarian).